This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Morning: Take a Walking Tour of Bath

 One of the most notable structures in this honey-colored town, which you’ll likely see on your tour, is the lengthy Royal Crescent.
 No. 1 Royal Crescent has actually been restored to what it may have looked like when it was originally built.
-You could opt to visit for £10.60 a person if you want.
+You can take a look inside for £15.50 a person.

-We didn’t go inside since it was only open during our day trips, and we likely wouldn’t have spent the money anyhow.
-There is still plenty of grandeur to appreciate from the outside of this building, though.
+If you prefer to save room in your budget for other sights, there is still plenty of grandeur to appreciate from the exterior of the Royal Crescent.
 In fact, the huge lawn in front would be a great spot for an afternoon picnic.

 Afternoon: Explore Sights Around Bath